This month, two scientific reports came out that should have caught the attention of the media and expecting parents.

 The second was more obscure.
 In the study, scientists gave rancid fish oil to pregnant rats and compared the effects to that of non-oxidized fish oil.
 The results were astonishing.
 The rancid (oxidized) omega-3 oil was clearly harmful, and increased the odds of newborn mortality by 13 times (2).

-But how likely is it that pregnant mothers will run across rancid omega-3 supplements?
+But how probable is it that pregnant mothers will run across rancid omega-3 supplements?
 Very likely, according to researchers from Norway (7), South Africa (8), New Zealand (9) and Canada (10).
 Studies from these nations have consistently found that the majority of omega-3 supplements sold at retail stores have exceeded international freshness standards long before their stated expiration dates.

 Since expiration dates are unreliable, how should parents determine whether their omega-3 supplement is fresh or rancid?

 For consumers, the best way to assess freshness is to taste and smell the supplement.
 If the oil smells or tastes fishy, it is rancid and should be thrown away.
-As we say here at Omega3 Innovations, fresh fish oil should taste just like fresh fish.
+As we say here at Omega3 Innovations, liquid fish oil should taste just like fresh fish.
 And as seafood lovers know, truly fresh fish has no fishy taste.

-On principle, be wary of using any gelatin capsules without first breaking them open and tasting and smelling the oil inside.
+On principle, be wary of using any gelatin fish oil capsules without first breaking them open and tasting and smelling the oil inside.
 Also, stay clear of products that use heavy flavoring, which is how the industry conceals bad-tasting, rancid oil.

 If you start with fresh oil that has no fishy taste or smell like Omega Cure®, the freshness factor will go a long way towards stemming the gag response.
 For women who still struggle with oily textures, however, there are other options.